Distribution of the Time at Which an Ideal Detector Clicks: Properties of the Absorbing Boundary Rule

 These considerations can be visualized in terms of Bohmian trajectories $\vX(t)$ \cite{DT}: Bohm's equation of motion, \be \frac{d\vX(t)}{dt} = \frac{\vj^{\psi_t}(\vX(t))}{|\psi_t(\vX(t))|^2}\,, \ee implies together with \eqref{bc} that trajectories can cross the boundary $\bou$ only outwards, in fact with the prescribed normal velocity $\hbar\kappa/m$.
 A detector clicks when and where the Bohmian particle reaches $\bou$; the probability distribution of this space-time point agrees with \eqref{probnjR} since the initial distribution of the Bohmian particle is $|\psi_0|^2$ \cite{Daumer}.
-So for the Bohmian particle, $\bou$ is an \emph{absorbing surface} or a \emph{one-way surface}.
-If we had solved the Schr\"odinger equation on $\RRR^3$ instead of $\R$, and without the boundary condition \eqref{bc}, as would be appropriate in the absence of detectors, then the Bohmian trajectory might cross $\bou$ several times, re-entering $\R$ after having left it \cite{gruebl,VHD13}.
+If we had solved the Schr\"odinger equation on $\RRR^3$ instead of $\R$, and without the boundary condition \eqref{bc}, as would be appropriate in the absence of detectors, then the Bohmian trajectory might cross $\bou$ several times, re-entering $\R$ after having left it \cite{gruebl,KGE03,VHD13}.
 The boundary condition \eqref{bc} excludes this.
 This example also illustrates why ``time of detection'' is a more accurate name for $T$ than ``time of arrival.''

 Although all Bohmian trajectories that reach $\bou$ have to cross it, part of the wave function reaching $\bou$ can be reflected.
-Of course, it should be expected that the presence of detectors along $\bou$ influences the evolution of $\psi$ inside $\R$.
 To quantify the reflection, consider the 1-dimensional version of the absorbing boundary rule for $\R=(-\infty,0]$ with boundary $\bou=\{0\}$ and boundary condition $\psi'(0)=i\kappa\psi(0)$.
-The reflection coefficient $R_k$ at wave number $k$ is given by $R_k=|c_k|^2$, where $c_k$ is the complex coefficient ensuring that the eigenfunction $\psi(x) = \exp(ikx) + c_k\exp(-ikx)$ satisfies the boundary condition; one finds that \cite{DTT15} \be R_k = (k-\kappa)^2/(k+\kappa)^2\,. \ee The absorption coefficient is $A_k=1-R_k$, whose graph is depicted in Figure~\ref{fig:1-c}.
+The reflection coefficient $R_k$ at wave number $k$ is given by $R_k=|c_k|^2$, where $c_k$ is the complex coefficient ensuring that the eigenfunction $\psi(x) = \exp(ikx) + c_k\exp(-ikx)$ satisfies the boundary condition; one finds that \be R_k = (k-\kappa)^2/(k+\kappa)^2\,. \ee The absorption coefficient is $A_k=1-R_k$, whose graph is depicted in Figure~\ref{fig:1-c}.
 At $k=\kappa$, the wave is completely absorbed, while waves of other wave numbers are partly absorbed and partly reflected.
-This means that our ideal detector surface absorbs (and detects) well in a certain energy range but poorly at much higher or lower energies, and $\kappa$ is the wave number at which the detector is most sensitive.
+This means that our ideal detector surface absorbs (and detects) well in a certain energy range but poorly at much higher or lower energies (in agreement with the results of \cite{AOPRU98}), and $\kappa$ is the wave number at which the detector is most sensitive.